veliovgroup/ostrio-analytics/README.md

 npm install ostrio-analytics --save
 ```

-Or if you're using any compilation for NPM and/or JavaScript, all JS-source code of your application will be compiled and minified into single file.
+If you're using any compilation for NPM and/or JavaScript, all JS-source code of your application will be compiled and minified into single file.

 Usage
 =======